ThomasCarstens/reportGenerationQualtrics/README.md

 ## What is this?

+Workflow:
-Workflow: Qualtrics survey filled by all coaches -> The last coach clicks on 'Generate Report' -> Report is sent to email that corresponds to their lab.
+- Qualtrics survey filled by all coaches
+- The last coach clicks on 'Generate Report'
+- Report is sent to email that corresponds to their lab.

-This repository only includes the Google Sheets programmation using Google App Scripts.
+**This repository only includes the Google Sheets programmation using Google App Scripts.
+This programmation generates and sends the report automatically when the coach clicks on 'Generate Report'.**

 ## Why is this here?
 Since there might be extensive tweaking of the project, this version is saved as an initial working version.